 In order to measure financial success for the medium and long term within the scope of value-oriented corporate control, Aurubis uses the following central control parameters:

-- operating consolidated earnings = operating EBT (Earnings Before Taxes)
+- Operating consolidated earnings before taxes = operating EBT,

 The Aurubis Group reports in accordance with International Financial Reporting Standards (IFRS).
-The past amendment to IAS 2 for an exclusive application of the FIFO or average cost method was not implemented by the Aurubis Group for internal control purposes, in order to avoid metal price fluctuations resulting from valuation according to the average cost method.
-These are valuation effects, which in our opinion can be eliminated for an understanding of the Aurubis Group’s business activities and results from an operational perspective.
-Furthermore, one-time effects resulted from purchase price allocations, which would also lead to a distortion in the Aurubis Group’s presentation of the results of operations, financial position and net assets.
+For internal control purposes, it does not comply with the IAS 2 amendment that stipulates exclusive application of the FIFO or average cost method.
+This is to avoid metal price fluctuations resulting from measurement according to the average cost method.
+Such measurement effects, in our opinion, are not necessary to gain an understanding of the Aurubis Group’s business activities and results from an operational perspective.
+Furthermore, purchase price allocations led to one-time effects, which would also lead to a distortion in the Aurubis Group’s presentation of the results of operations, financial position, and net assets.

-Internal Group reporting and control are carried out on the basis of the operating result.
-This is to present the Aurubis Group’s success independently of these valuation effects on internal control systems.
+Internal Group reporting and control are carried out on the basis of the operating result to present the Aurubis Group’s success independently of these measurement effects on internal control systems.

 The operating result is derived from the IFRS results of operations by:

-- adjusting for valuation results from the use of IAS 2.
-The metal price fluctuations resulting from the application of the average cost method are eliminated in the same manner as devaluations relating to the reporting date and appreciations in value of copper inventories
+- Adjusting for measurement results from the use of IAS 2.
+The metal price fluctuations resulting from the application of the average cost method are eliminated in the same manner as devaluations relating to the reporting date and appreciations in the value of copper inventories,

-- adjusting for the impact of purchase price allocations, primarily on fixed assets, since fiscal year 2010/11.
+- Adjusting for the impact of purchase price allocations, primarily on property, plant, and equipment, since fiscal year 2010/11.